QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

    |QWT_install_no_restart|

 4. After successful installation, the Windows VM must be shut down and started again, possibly a couple of times.
-On each shutdown, wait until the VM is really stopped, i.e. Qubes shows no more activity.
+On each shutdown, wait until the VM has **really** stopped, i.e., Qubes shows no more activity.

    **For Windows 7:** If seamless mode is to be used, the Qubes graphics driver can now be installed, using a sequence of rather awkward operations: